-The configuration software requires installation prior to use.
-Simply run Setup from the CD labeled "CDR-9150 Tools" or copy it onto another drive.
-Start the program by locating and double-clicking on the "Programmer" icon.
+The configuration software does not require an installation.
+Simply run it from the CD labeled "CDR-915L Tools" or copy it onto another drive.
+Start the program by locating and double clicking on the "Programmer" icon.
 This will launch the configuration program and display the screen below.

-Click on the "Port Settings" under Utilities then select which COM port will be used to connect to the data radio.
-As shown below, ports COM1 thru COM4 are available.
+Click on the "PC Settings" tab, then select which COM port will be used to connect to the data radio.
+As shown below, COM1 thru COM4 are available.
 This setting will be retained the next time the configuration program is run.